PrachetShah/Unscript-Rookies-2022/README.md

 ## 4. Our analysis on data and solution to some of imbalance
 *   We found that 3 types of transactions had 0 Fraud Cases so we decided to neglect them from training and created certain conditions to judge if their transactions are Fraud or not which are explained in our Data Exploration Notebook
-*   Dataset was completely unbalanced so we decided to randomly select our data based on 1:1 ration of Fraudulent and non-Fraudulent Data from our dataset which we trained our model on and got a 99% Recall and 99% F1-Score metrics on our data.
+*   Dataset was completely imbalanced so we decided to randomly select our data based on 1:1 ration of Fraudulent and non-Fraudulent Data from our dataset which we trained our model on and got a 99% Recall and 99% F1-Score metrics on our data.

 ## 5. ML model used :